meshpro/dmsh/README.md

 On the plus side,

- * it's got a usable interface, amd
+ * it's got a usable interface,
+ * is pure Python (and hence easily installable on any system), and
  * if it works, it produces pretty high-quality meshes.

 ### Examples